COVID-19 & Monkeypox

 HOW TO MANAGE A MILD COLD OR FLU AT HOME.

 Sleep and rest are very important.
 Implement the basics- healthy food, plenty of water, minimise sugar, caffeine and junk food.

-Immune support: use vitamin C and herbs at hand such as ArmaForce, olive leaf or echinacea.
+Immune support: use zinc, vitamin C and herbs that you are familiar with using such as olive leaf or echinacea.

 If required, a medical certificate can be issued to you by one of our GPs using a Telehealth consult.

 FLU VACCINES 2022 ARE STILL AVAILABLE.

 We remind all people who are eligible for free flu vaccines to book for vaccination (over 65 years old, ATSI, pregnant women, or with a chronic health condition).

 YOU DO NOT NEED TO LEAVE ANY TIME between your fluvax and Covid vaccine.

 Avoiding the flu will keep your immune system stronger if you do catch COVID-19.

 Private flu vaccines for all other people are also available.